 Is there a way to easily check if the services offered by /e/ are online

 This url lists the status of servers on which /e/ services are hosted

 Is my data on the /e/ servers encrypted?

-- True E2E (end to end) encryption is in our plans as a long-term feature.
+- True E2E (end to end) encryption for ecloud files, full databases encryption, and encryption for mails is in our plans as a long-term feature.

 How can I delete my /e/ ID?